Birding in Lima: Villa Wetlands and Pucusana Area

 Continuing with the navigation we visit a small colony of South American Sea Lions.
 This rocky coast is also the habitat of the endangered Marine Otter, one of the smallest otter species in the world.

-Bran-colored Flycatcher @Jean Paul Perret
+Rufescent Flycatcher @Jean Paul Perret

 After our pelagic trip we will have lunch at a local restaurant.
 Then we’ll move to our next location at the Lurin River.
-This area is home to the rufescens subspecies of Bran-colored Flycatcher that might be split in the future.
+This area is home to the rufescens subspecies of Rufescent Flycatcher that might be split in the future.
 Other species that we can observe in this area includes Croaking Ground-doveAmazilia HummingbirdPeruvian SheartailPurple-collared WoodstarLong-tailed MockingbirdScrub BlackbirdHarris’s Hawk and Peruvian Meadowlark.

 Weather